The Leadership Team

 Craig Couch is a financial advisor and founder of Couch & Russell Financial Group in Burleson, Texas.
 After graduating from Baylor University and completing his Master’s degree, he spent ten years working with students and their families.
 In addition to his work with Carry The Load and clients at Couch & Russell, Craig serves on the Board of Directors for the Burleson Area Chamber as Vice Chair.
 Craig also serves on the Board of Directors, as the secretary, for the Burleson Opportunity Fund.

 Hallie Huggins was raised in Wasilla, Alaska, and graduated from Colony High School.
 She attended the United States Military Academy at West Point where she ran track and field, breaking the school record in the pole vault, and earning her degree in Business Management.
-After graduating top third of her class at West Point, she went on to graduate with Honors in becoming a combat Black Hawk assault helicopter pilot.
+After graduating top third of her class at West Point with Honors, she became a combat Black Hawk assault helicopter pilot.
 Hallie served one tour in Afghanistan where she supported the Australian Special Forces ground unit.
 During her service, Hallie received the Air Medal.
 Since her transition, Hallie was selected to be a part of a highly competitive JP Morgan Chase & Co. rotational program designed to recruit and develop top tier military officers into executive private sector leadership positions.
 She completed her first rotation in Consumer Bank Marketing where she served as the overall program manager for the firm’s national title sponsorship of Carry The Load.
-Her upcoming rotation will bring to her the corporate FX derivatives desk at J.P.
+Her second rotation brought her to the corporate FX derivatives desk at J.P.
 Morgan with a focus on middle market companies.
-She will ultimately partner with CFOs to help them risk mitigate their companies’ foreign currency exposure.
+Most recently,she has joined the Chase Pay Strategic Alliances team which focuses on both Chase Pay,a digital wallet,implementation to a variety of merchants nationwide and also Starbucks Partnership Marketing.

 Scott Rohrman was born in New Orleans, Louisiana, and graduated from Clinton High School in Mississippi.
 He attended Baylor University where he earned his undergraduate degree in business (BBA) and also earned a master’s degree in education (MS Ed).
 Rohrman also earned an MBA at Southern Methodist University.
 Rohrman started his career with Henry S. Miller Company and then transitioned to Grubb & Ellis Company.
 He has worked with brokerage firms The Stratford Group and Fischer & Company and prior to forming 42 Real Estate, Rohrman was a partner in two separate commercial real estate development companies.
 He currently specializes in commercial real estate investment and development and oversees the day-to-day efforts of the 42 Real Estate team.
 Rohrman is also active in the Dallas community, devoting time to many different charities with his current focus on his church, Boy Scouts of America and Carry The Load.